Woman killed, man dead in apparent murder suicide in Manhattan

-LOWER MANHATTAN, New York City (WABC) -- A man and a woman are dead in an apparent murder suicide in Lower Manhattan Monday morning.
+LOWER MANHATTAN, New York City (WABC) -- A woman was killed by her husband in an apparent murder suicide in Lower Manhattan Monday morning, according to police.

 Also Read: Call for criminal justice reform after parolee kills family, self in